microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/postmessage.rst

     message to optionally update the UI, such as the title of the page.

     ..  note::
-        If the host does not return the ``SupportsRename`` parameter in their ``CheckFileInfo`` response, then the rename UI will not be available in Office Online.
+        If the host does not return the :term:`SupportsRename` parameter in their :ref:`CheckFileInfo` response, then the rename UI will not be available in Office Online.

     ..  attribute:: Values
         :noindex: